 Bring the buttermilk to room temperature, about 72°F.

 If using buttermilk made from goat milk, add 1 tablespoon of the rennet mixture to the buttermilk.
 Make sure to mix the rennet in thoroughly before continuing.

 Line a colander with clean butter muslin and pour the clabbered buttermilk in.
 Collect the corners of the butter muslin and tie them in a knot to create a bag.
 Suspend this bag over a large bowl or sink to drain for 1 day, or until the cheese is the consistency you prefer.
 If the buttermilk gets too dry, add cream 1 tablespoon at a time, until it is the preferred texture.

-To flavor the cheese, mince 2 or 3 cloves of garlic, place them in a kitchen mortar and pestle, and muddle them with fresh sprigs of basil and oregano.
-Add this muddled herb mixture to the fresh cheese then sprinkle in salt and pepper.
+To flavor the cheese, mince garlic, place it in a kitchen mortar and pestle, and muddle with fresh basil and oregano.
+Add this muddled herb mixture to the fresh cheese, then sprinkle in salt and pepper.

 Fresh buttermilk cheese will keep in the refrigerator for 2 weeks.
 Cheese flavored with garlic will not keep as long, so flavor just before ready to serve.